hfular/learngit/README.md

 Rebase on 3rd time

-New branch created on 15 Aug
+New branch created by Rahul on 15 Aug